webrecorder/browsertrix/docs/user-guide/signup.md

     This guide only applies to hosted Browsertrix accounts.
 If you're self-hosting Browsertrix, you'll need to [enable open registration](../deploy/customization.md#enable-open-registration).

-To use Browsertrix, [choose a plan](https://browsertrix.com/).
+To sign up for Browsertrix, [choose a plan](https://browsertrix.com/).
 We offer a variety of plans for individuals, teams, and organizations of all sizes.

 ## Register your org